CumulusNetworks/docs/content/cumulus-netq-47/Lifecycle-Management/Switch-Management.md

 toc: 4
 ---

 Upon installation, lifecycle management displays an inventory of switches that are available for software installation or upgrade through NetQ.
 From the inventory list, you can assign access profiles and roles to switches, and select switches for software installation and upgrades.
+You can also decommission switches, which removes them from the NetQ database.

 ## View the LCM Switch Inventory